Using Spark 2 from Python

 To ensure that the Python versions match, Python can either be installed on every CDH host or made available per job run using Spark’s ability to distribute dependencies.
 Given the size of a typical isolated Python environment, Cloudera recommends installing Python 2.7 and 3.6 on the cluster if you are using PySpark with lambda functions.

 You can install Python 2.7 and 3.6 on the cluster using any method and set the corresponding PYSPARK_PYTHON environment variable in your project.
-Cloudera Machine Learning includes a separate environment variable for Python 3 sessions called PYSPARK3_PYTHON.
+Cloudera AI includes a separate environment variable for Python 3 sessions called PYSPARK3_PYTHON.
 Python 2 sessions continue to use the default PYSPARK_PYTHON variable.
 This will allow you to run Python 2 and Python 3 sessions in parallel without either variable being overridden by the other.

-Creating and Running a PySpark Project
+Creating and running a PySpark project

 To get started quickly, use the PySpark template project to create a new project.
 For instructions, see Create a Project from a Built-in Template.